by David Fuentes, Ph.D.

 “A Groovy Kind of Love,” by Toni Wine & Carole Bayer Sager (The Mindbenders)

-The angular structure of Handel’s melody makes it nigh impossible to sing legato, driving home its weighty theological message.
+The angular shape of Handel’s melody makes it nearly impossible to sing legato, driving home its weighty theological message.
 The opposite holds true for “A Groovy Kind of Love.”
-(And please note that I’m not suggesting these effects are universal for all Runs and Zigzag figures.)
+Notice how the same pathway that works perfectly in one situation can spoil another.

-When stepwise motion between the last two notes of a melodic figure continue moving by step directly into the next beat it makes a seamless link.
-By contrast, an accented link interrupts stepwise motion at the end of a figure by leaping to the next beat.
+Letting stepwise motion at the end of a beat continue by step into the next beat creates a seamless (normal) link.
+By contrast, leaping from stepwise motion at the end of a beat creates an accented (modified) link.
 The effects are easy to hear.
-Seamless links feel natural, even inevitable.
+Seamless (normal) links feel smooth, natural, even inevitable.
 Accented links, by contrast, create a “written in” expressive accent—one that’s nearly impossible to perform legato.

 Seamless and accented links following a 3-Note Scale